 The concerning prospect is that the divide between players and critics is becoming painfully evident, and who is to blame?
 Well – I don’t know, but I would like to explore the issue.
 Have we all become extremists?.
 We might have – do people even listen to a rational down the middle opinions.
 Or in the era of political extremes, do we need to go all in or not at all?.
 Like a lot of media, the video games podcasts, and reviewers lean very much to the left.
 Having bias is fine, but in 2020, everything is politicised, their opinions are as well.
 Gamers can also be blamed as we love to shit post when people rub us the wrong way.
 But Naughty Dogs TLOU2 is the lightning rod to a lot of these polarising topics, body shaming, LGBTQI rights, equality, and more.
 For example, I saw an article from the Independent in the UK that claimed the body shamming of Abby proved men were not ready to accept a realistic woman in gaming.
 Abby’s body is based on the physique of a 30-year-old cross fit athlete that is top tier in her field.
 No means normal or the average connotations attached to that word.

 Hello, there fellow games; what does diversity mean to you?
 How do you show it?
 World diversity day was on Thursday, 21 May.
-A few days later, the USA is […]
+A few days later, the USA is in a state of chaos with looting and rioting denoting from valid peaceful protests about the state of policing and race relations in the USA. […]

 What is the point of this post, nothing really.
 I am trying to wrap my head around the divide.
 Naughty Dog, the actors, writers, developers, and whoever else works there are incredibly talented individuals; I feel bad that their game is the focus of this polarising extremist world.
 The question, are Gamers v Critics – The Great Divide justified in their opinions, does TLOU2 deserve a 5.5?.
 In my opinion no, I would lean more towards a 7.5 but my final thoughts will be delivered in about two weeks.